mateenah95/devCandidateProgProj/README.md

 ## Usage instructions
 Application can be run by simply entering: 'python application.py' The application will print out feedback and details to STDOUT (screen) as it executes.
-The application will also insert the results into the remote database provided.
+The application will also insert the results into the remote database provided as it excutes.
+Finally, after the processing is complete, it will launch a local webserver at "127.0.0.1:5000" where the results can be viewed via a browser.

 ## Table Manager
 The table manager package/module contains helper methods which handle dealing with the database/table.
 It is required for application to run.
-However, the package/module can be used in isolation by importing and using directly from the CLI.
-It can be used to test table creation, table deletion, insertion as well printing out the savings.
+However, the package/module can be used in isolation by importing and using directly from a CLI or as a module in other programs.
+It can be used to test table creation, table deletion, insertion as well displaying the savings.

 Example:

 import tableManager

 tableManager.showSavings()

+## Front End
+The front end module is required for the flask web app to display the results at the end of the processing/calculations.
+The app can also be imported and used separately without having to run the calculations.

+Example:

+from front_end import app

+app.run()